paramanicksoumyadeep-hash/LandUseMap/README.md

     uses geopandas spatia; filters to filter the sattelite imagery area that is under delhi ncr map.
-- 2)createimagecoordinates.py creates cororditanes for each image from the rbp image data directory.This is useful to map the images with their latitutde and longitude 3)For each image co-ordinate, created a land-cover patch from land_cover.tif using it's co-ordinate.Using Rasterio to fetch the .tif file
+- 2)createimagecoordinates.py creates cororditanes for each image from the rbp image data directory.This is useful to map the images with their latitutde and longitude
+- 3)For each image co-ordinate, created a land-cover patch from land_cover.tif using it's co-ordinate.Using Rasterio to fetch the .tif file
-  4)every patch is assigned a label with dominant (mode) land-cover class and assigned a land use category.
+- 4)every patch is assigned a label with dominant (mode) land-cover class and assigned a land use category.
-- Implement a **ResNet18** convolutional neural network for image classification.
+- 5)Implement a **ResNet18** convolutional neural network for image classification.with 60/40 train-test split percentage.
+    The model was trained for 10 epochs.
-- Evaluate model performance using **accuracy** and **F1 score** metrics.
+- 6)Evaluate model performance using **accuracy** and **F1 score** metrics.
+  7)Plot Confusion Matrix to find where it fails mostly
 ---

 ## Results